Quick Facts About Duke

 (Excludes maintenance and support facilities.)

 Duke is committed to a need-blind admission policy, which means it admits undergraduates without consideration of their families' ability to pay tuition and other college costs and meets 100 percent of students' demonstrated financial need for four years.
 About 50 percent of all Duke students receive some form of financial aid, which includes need-based aid, athletic aid and merit aid.
-The average need-based grant for 2011-2012 was more than $37,400.
+The average need-based grant for 2012-2013 was nearly $39,700.
 For more information, see Duke Financial Aid.

 Operating Revenues, Operating Expenditures